 When I first heard about Genius Hour, I thought it was the perfect way to put some organization to my students’ learning so that not only was it was fun for them but they would be leaning more than I could possibly teach them in a lesson.
 Of course, we all know that if students are interested in something, they are more engaged.
 Genius Hour seemed like a no brainer to me.
 I started out doing Genius Hour on Friday afternoons for the last hour of the day.
 After a while it became longer because my students were enjoying not only thinking about their projects but also putting their ideas out there with their peers and collaborating.

 Watching my 2nd graders involved in such fascinating projects that they had come up with themselves was exciting!
-Some did projects based on Science.
-Some worked on learning more about a place they had already travelled to.
-Some students were interested in things FOUND in the places that kids had already been to so they were able to collaborate.
+Some did projects based on Science, some worked on learning more about a place they had already travelled to.
+There were some students that were interested in things FOUND in the places that they had already been to so they were able to collaborate.
 What fun and what great learning!
 I think if there was ever a magazine cover out describing the process it would have looked something like this:

 Sharing the process was important for me – the trials and tribulations.
 Nothing ever goes as smoothly as you hope it will.
 There are always distractions – assemblies, sudden needs that you hadn’t anticipated etc. That is why I blogged as I went along.
 (The link I shared about that is above).
 So, I created this Interactive Genius Hour Notebook to help students document their learning and also to help teachers begin the process.
 It can be overwhelming to start Genius Hour because everyone is doing something different.
 When you consider giving up your “control” as a teacher – it can be a very scary thought!